 Many factors impact the changing price of gold, including supply and demand, central bank monetary policy, inflation and the performance of stock markets and bonds.

-The price of gold can change by the second – as dictated by supply and demand – as well as the currency that the buyer wishes to use to purchase their gold.
-Currently, the spot price for 1 ounce of gold is
+The price of gold can change by the second, led by investment supply and demand as well as by changes in other markets (commodities, stocks or bonds) and also the currency that the investor wishes to use to buy their gold.
+Currently, the US dollar spot price for 1 ounce of gold is and in Canadian dollars .

 However, it's possible to track the real-time changing price of gold, plus daily, weekly, monthly and yearly gold price trends using BullionVault's live gold price chart.

-The price of gold can change by the second – as dictated by supply and demand – as well as the currency that the buyer wishes to use to purchase their gold.
+The price of gold can change by the second, led by investment supply and demand as well as by changes in other markets (commodities, stocks or bonds) and also the currency that the investor wishes to use to buy their gold.
 Currently, the spot price for 1kg of gold in the UK is

 However, it's possible to track the real-time changing price of gold, plus daily, weekly, monthly and yearly gold price trends using BullionVault's live gold price chart.